 - Student participation in Baruch chartered student clubs and organizations are essential to the vitality of the College.
 All students participating in student club/organization sponsored community service activities must document their hours of service.
 Students may not meet the requirement by holding an elected or a paid position in a student club or organization.

 Honors Advisors approve community service.
 Preapproval for community service is required of First-Year Scholars as part of the First-Year Seminar (FROH).
 All other scholars are encouraged to speak with their advisors to confirm the eligibility of a particular volunteer activity within an organization and to create a meaningful experience aligned with the honors program mission.

 - Macaulay Honors Scholars will submit the Macaulay Verification of Community Service Form to document community service hours.
+The form must be printed and signed by your volunteer supervisor.
 In addition, MHC students must submit a reflective essay, responding to the questions below, to their advisor, for each volunteer experience completed.
 Your advisor is responsible for approving the service and notifying you of approval.

 - Baruch Scholars and Provost Scholars will submit the Baruch Honors Program Verification of Community Service Form including a reflective essay, responding to the questions below, to their respective advisor for each volunteer experience completed.
 Advisors are responsible for approving the service and notifying you of approval.
 The form is also available under Forms on this website.